Florian-W/digital-learning-imbit/resources/documentation/MediaWiki.md

 grant all privileges on my_wiki.* to Wiki@localhost; exit
 ```
-*Navigate your browser to http://localhost/mediawiki or try http://localhost/mediawiki/config or http://wiki.hostname.com/config instead).
+*Navigate your browser to http://localhost/mediawiki or try http://localhost/mediawiki/config or http://wiki.hostname.com/config instead).Localhost is the ip adress e.g. 221.xxx.xxx.xxx.
 If you receive a 404 error then do the following:
 ```
 cd /var/www/html
 sudo ln -s /var/lib/mediawiki mediawiki